sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

             $ cat ~/.curlrc
             doh-url=https://1.1.1.1/dns-query
+            silent=TRUE
             ech=TRUE
             $

+Note that when you use the system's curl command (rather than our ECH-enabled build), it'll produce a warning that ``ech`` is an unknown option.
+If that's an issue (e.g. if some script re-directs stdout and stderr somewhere) then adding the ``silent=TRUE`` line above seems to fix the issue.
+(Though of course, yet another script could depend on non-silent behaviour, so you'll have to figure out what you prefer youself.)

 And if you want to always use our OpenSSL build you can set ``LD_LIBRARY_PATH`` in the environment: